 My current research is moving further into studying cultural memory in the present in relation to historical questions that concern food, place, embodiment, animal-human difference, and experiences of corporeal selfhood.
 For instance, I'm currently co-editing a collection of essays with Carol J. Adams (author of The Sexual Politics of Meat), titled "Pedaling Resistance: Sympathy, Subversion, and Vegan Cycling," that considers the practice of "vegan cycling" not as the punchline to some joke about post-millenial lifestyle choices, but as the basis for exploring--both historically and philosophically--the emergence of new subject positions rooted around alternatives to dominant systems of animal exploitation and energy dependence.

-Serving as the UNT Department of History's Director of Graduate Studies has prompted me to ask, more than usual, a number of other epistemological questions that concern the production of historical knowledge in relation to contexts of selfhood, as well as the political and economic contexts of the historical discipline.
-I am exploring these topics in a new book manuscript, tentatively titled "Historians as Historical Subjects: The "Subjectivity Question" and the American Historical Profession in the 21st Century," that I hope will engage these conversations in a style that isn't too cumbersome.
+Serving as the UNT Department of History's Director of Graduate Studies has prompted me to ask, more than usual, a number of other epistemological questions that concern the production of historical knowledge in relation to contexts of selfhood, family, possession, and the political and economic contexts of the historical discipline--which stories get told, which stories go untold, etc. I am experimenting with some different narrative forms to explore these topics in a new book manuscript that decenters the so-called "Great Surveyors" of the 19th-c American West by focusing on their mothers-in-laws.

 In the meantime, at UNT I also serve as the coordinator of our Food Studies Certificate program.
-And--with my international colleagues Briony McDonagh and John Bauer--co-edit the American Association of Geographers' peer-reviewed journal Historical Geography.
+And--with my central time zone colleagues Christina Dando and John Bauer--co-edit the American Association of Geographers' peer-reviewed journal Historical Geography.

 Producing Predators: Wolves, Work, and Conquest in the Northern Rockies (Lincoln: University of Nebraska Press, 2016).